 A mid-year evaluation is completed by the Regional Campus Dean.
 This will include progress toward achievement of course objectives, CME credit, assignments, required encounters, review of Clinical Faculty evaluation, and participation in afternoon didactic sessions.
-A student workflow guide is available on the Canvas M.D.
-Clerkships AY2024-2025 site.
+The mid-rotation feedback guide is available on the Clerkships AY2025-2026 homepage.